 “Psyching” is to prepare psychologically for a high-stress challenge.
 The best way is through “mental rehearsal.”
-That is, in your mind’s eye seeing yourself performing successfully despite stress.
+That is, in your mind’s eye, seeing yourself performing successfully despite stress.
 Visualize success - conceive it, believe it, achieve it.

 Psychological stress control research shows that people live up to their own expectations or self-images and actually become what they project to themselves.
-That’s why elite athletes, high-level performing artists, and the U.S. military commonly use visualization techniques in full-stress training applications.
+That’s why elite athletes, high-level performance artists, and the U.S. military commonly use visualization techniques in full-stress training applications.

 Many studies conclude that groups of subjects using only mental rehearsal improve more effectively than groups using only physical rehearsal.
 The groups improving most of all, of course, are those that combine both mental and physical rehearsal of stressful situations.

 ”Shadowboxing” combines physical and mental rehearsal as a boxer “fights” an imaginary opponent.
 Many martial artists call it “Kata.”
-Elite athletes and performing artists commonly use various forms of mental rehearsal under stress.
+Elite athletes and performance artists commonly use various forms of mental rehearsal under stress.
 They imagine themselves successfully shooting baskets, dodging opponents, hitting a pitch, skiing slalom, kicking field goals, throwing accurately, reacting quickly and artfully, dancing gracefully – in all, rising to the occasion and enhancing stress control - giving your mind a successful memory to emulate.

 Extensive training is rare for guerilla military combatants or for the ordinary victim fighting a criminal, yet they nevertheless often succeed.
 To enhance your performance, practice the following – the more the better: